hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 ## Differential enrichment analysis

 Differential enrichment analysis is a powerful computational approach used to identify variations in protein-DNA binding events across different biological conditions, such as treatments, disease states, or cell types.
-It is applicable for datasets in which more than one sample class is being evaluated and best results are acheived in cases where each sample class has biological replicates.
+It is applicable for datasets in which more than one sample class is being evaluated and best results are achieved in cases where each sample class has biological replicates.
 By **comparing enriched regions of the genome**—where proteins like transcription factors or histone modifications are bound—researchers can **pinpoint specific genomic sites that exhibit statistically significant changes** in binding between the conditions being studied.

-In our dataset we have samples from two different conditions; wildtype and the conditional knockout of PRDM16 (cKO).This analysis will be helpful in understanding the transcriptional programs impacted during cortical development when PRDM16 is non-functional.
+In our dataset we have samples from two different conditions: wildtype and the conditional knockout of PRDM16 (cKO).
+This analysis will be helpful in understanding the transcriptional programs impacted during cortical development when PRDM16 is non-functional.

 **INSERT WORKFLOW IMAGE HERE**

 ## Tools for evaluating differential enrichment

 A wide variety of computational tools are available for differential analysis of ChIP-seq experiments.
-Each of these tools differ in the underlying algorithms and the assumptions of the data, as such this results in challenge of knowing which tool is right for your condition.
+Each of these tools differ in the underlying algorithms and the assumptions of the data; as such, this results in the challenge of knowing which tool is right for your condition.
 Below are some key factors to consider when evaluating the different approaches:

 * **Peak calls or alignment files**
   * Some tools require peaks to be called prior to differential enrichment analysis, while others implement their own detection method or work using sliding windows.